mdppml/PP-GWAS/local_run/README.md

 # PP-GWAS Local Toy Example

-A self-contained, small-scale example of running PP-GWAS (Privacy-Preserving Genome-Wide Association Studies) locally without MKL.
+A self-contained, small-scale example of running PP-GWAS (Privacy Preserving Multi-Site Genome-wide Association Studies) locally without MKL.
 You can either use a Jupyter notebook or a one-click GUI script.

 ## What’s inside